 Separation anxiety in dogs

-One of the most common problems in dogs is separation anxiety.
-Basically, this means your dog does not like being away from their best human friend, so they will not eat without your presence.
+One of the most common problems related to eating is separation anxiety in dogs.
+This means your dog does not like being away from their human best friend, so they will not eat without your presence.
 In this case it is not the environment, it is the absence of the person.
 This behavior is a physiological and psychological way of expressing their frustration.

-Not all dogs suffering from separation anxiety stop eating, however, it is quite common.
+Not all dogs suffering from separation anxiety stop eating.
+However, it is quite common.
 Some dogs that go through this stage of separation can skip meals but continue eating at other times.
-While others do not even approach the feed because they just do not feel like it.
+Others do not even approach the feed because they just do not feel like it.

-However, this is not the only behavior a dog assumes when they experience separation anxiety.
-Analyze the whole picture: Does your dog have other destructive behaviors when you leave home?
+This is not the only behavior a dog assumes when they experience separation anxiety.
+Analyze the whole context.
+Does your dog have other destructive behaviors when you leave home?
 Do they defecate, break, bite and howl on a prolonged basis?
 If the answer is yes, your pet might well fall into this category.

-Then, it is best to consult with an ethologist, canine educator or trainer although you can also start a home rehabilitation.
-Nevertheless, do not forget that, in the long term, it can become a serious problem.
+It is best to consult with an ethologist, canine educator or trainer, although you can also start home rehabilitation.
+Do not forget that, in the long term, it can become a serious problem.
 Always go to a professional for guidance if you are at all unsure.

-Problem-solving strategies will vary many depending on the reasons that cause your dog to not eat unless you're around.
-Keep in mind that, depending on the severity of the case, it may take from days to years for your dog to regain the desire to eat without you.
+Problem-solving strategies will vary depending on the reasons why your dog won't eat unless you're around.
+Keep in mind, depending on the severity of the case, it may take from days to years for your dog to regain the desire to eat without you.
 The process will be progressive.
 Modifying these types of behaviors is not easy, but also not impossible.
-AnimalWised invite you to follow these simple steps - remember that change starts at home:
+AnimalWised invites you to follow these simple steps to help your dog reduce eating anxiety:

 - Try to educate them to eat in your absence.
 First place a small protective baby gate where their feed is.
 Then get behind them and invite them to eat, your dog will eat with you nearby.
 Practice moving away until you get out of sight for a few seconds and come back.
 Gradually prolong the distance and time of absence.